Documentation Index

 How to create and configure an AI Agent

-After creating your Dataset, you will be able to create and configure your Agents as follows.
+After creating your Dataset, you can create and configure your Agents.

 Inside a Data Model, the “AI Agent Configuration” tile is situated under “Analytics”.
-By clicking on this tile you will reach the AI Agents area from where you can create, edit, set as default and delete Agents.
+Select this tile to open the AI Agents area, where you can create, edit, set as default, and delete Agents.

 Overview of data models including structures, processing, analytics, and security options.